corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md

 ## Contract limitations

-Since a contract has no access to external information, it can only check the transaction for internal validity.
+Since a contract only has access to the information provided in a transaction, it can only check the transaction for internal validity.
 It cannot check, for example, that the transaction is in accordance with what was originally agreed with the counterparties.